Communication Shorts 1-16-2025

 207 343-1842

-The August Bulletin is available for download and distribution.
+The deadline for posts/columns for the January Bulletin is Tuesday, January 14, 2025.
+Submit your stuff!
 Recent issues of the Bulletin can be found on the Program Books and Information Page.

 Consider this Idea!